 ]

-}The key advantage of decision tables for AI systems: they can be injected directly into an agent's context window or called as a tool.
-An LLM does not need to understand the table — it needs to look up the correct row based on the customer's attributes and return the result.
-This is a retrieval task, not a generation task, and retrieval is where LLMs are reliable.
+}The leverage point: tables can be injected into the agent's context window or called as a tool.
+The model does not need to understand the table.
+It needs to look up the right row given customer attributes and return the result.
+That is retrieval, not generation.
+Retrieval is the part LLMs are reliable at.

-Decision tables break down when rules depend on each other.
+Decision tables break when rules depend on each other.
 If the discount depends on the payment terms, which depend on the credit score, which depends on the account age — you need forward chaining or backward chaining through a dependency graph.
-That is what rule engines do.
+That is what a rule engine does.

-The Decision Model and Notation (DMN) standard, maintained by the Object Management Group, provides a vendor-neutral way to express these chained decisions[3].
-DMN uses a graphical notation for decision dependencies and FEEL (Friendly Enough Expression Language) for the actual rule logic.
-Think of it as SQL for business rules — constrained enough to be deterministic, expressive enough for real-world conditions.
+The Decision Model and Notation (DMN) standard, maintained by the Object Management Group, encodes those chains in a vendor-neutral way.[3]
+DMN uses a graphical notation for decision dependencies and FEEL (Friendly Enough Expression Language) for the rule logic itself.
+Treat it as SQL for business rules — constrained enough to be deterministic, expressive enough for real conditions.

 if account.type = "consumer" then